 - 1. A family vacates the unit either in violation of the lease or by mutual agreement with the owner before termination of the lease/contact; - 2.
 The lease is terminated by the owner or the family; - 3.
 The owner will not renew the HAP contract or extend the current lease; - 4.
 The sole participant dies; - 5.
-There has been no HAP for 180 days; - 6.
+In instances where a household is over-income and the Authority provides no HAP to the owner but the tenant retains a voucher for 180 days; - 6.
 The Authority terminates assistance for the family; - 7.
 The unit failed HQS and has not been repaired in the required timeframe; - 8.
 The owner violates the HAP contract; or - 9.
 The family violates any of its obligations under the Housing Choice Voucher Program(s).

-U. Payment Standards and Exceptions to the Payment Standards
+a.
+Payment Standards and Exceptions to the Payment Standards